Bug report #20227

 Indeed it might be a translation issue but as you can see in the attached screenshot the strings in master are not available for translation: looks like it's replaced with a concatenation from previous label and the current one.

 Obviously an issue from QGIS or Transifex but not from translators.

 #7 Updated by Jürgen Fischer almost 3 years ago

 Harrissou Santanna wrote:

 Alessandro, sorry i didn't mean something was wrong in the dbmanager code but something might get wrong in the communication between QGIS and Transifex, regarding this string.

 Not about the origin.
 When I come across such a string in the German translation I just drop the extra "line noise" in the translation.

-#8 Updated by Harrissou Santanna over 1 year ago
+#8 Updated by Harrissou Santanna almost 3 years ago

 The advantage of having active developer among translators.

 By dropping, you mean you remove the translation, keeping it untranslated or you remove both the string to translate and its translation?